-On my recent adventure up North to the land of frosty mornings, polar bears and trapper hats, I was fortunate enough to see the Aurora Borealis – more commonly known as the Northern Lights.
+On my recent adventure to Northern Canada I was fortunate enough to witness the Northern Lights.
 Unsurprisingly the Northern Lights in all of their natural beauty have made their way to the top of traveller’s bucket lists, particularly in the age of instagram.
 One question I have been asked a number of times since my visit revolves around how to photograph the Northern Lights, so if if you’re looking for the answer and photography tips on night photography, you have come to the right place!

 First things First: Having the Right Gear